opiy-org/asterisk-ari-php/README.md

-# Asterisk Ari AMQP Library
+# Asterisk RESTful Interface AMQP Library

-Inspired by the phpari library.
-Mainly refactored it using non-deprecated libraries.
+An ARI library to use Asterisk in a modern microservice architecture.
+Publishing events to your favourite AMQP server.

-`Tested and implemented for Asterisk 16!`
+####`Tested and implemented for Asterisk 16`

 ## Setup

-You should follow these installation steps:
-#### 1. Asterisk
+#### Asterisk
-You have to set up http.conf and ari.conf on your asterisk instance first.

-[http.conf]

-- You have to enable the http server here.

-- Copy bindaddr and bindport to the asterisk.ini in this library

-[ari.conf]

-- Enable the ARI here -> "enable=yes"

-- Please make sure you enable the pretty human readable format for the ARI events -> "pretty=yes"

-- Configure a user, password

-- Copy \[user] and bindport to the asterisk.ini in this library
+You will have to start a running asterisk instance first and configure it to use it's light http server (http.conf) and ARI (ari.conf).
+The official Asterisk documentation shows you how to configure http.conf and ari.conf in order to use ARI.

+!!PREFERABLY USE THE PROVIDED DOCKERFILE TO COMPILE YOUR OWN ASTERISK CONTAINER!!

+    - docker build -t asterisk:16.0.1 .
+    - docker run -t -d --name some-asterisk -p 8088:8088 asterisk:16.0.1

-#### 2. Other dependencies
+#### Other dependencies

 - php7.2